AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 “download\_cloudn\_software” to continue installation and finish.
 Or you can again type in command setup\_interface\_address.

-Use a Browser to Access ACX
+Use a Browser to Access CloudN
 ------------------------------

-ACX has a built in ACX Console that let you run provisioning from a browser.
+CloudN has a built in CloudN Console that let you run provisioning from a browser.

 Once IP addressed setup is complete, you can use any browser, type